Hong Kong Disneyland Planning Guide 2024

 - Main Street Corner Cafe on Main Street U.S.A

-- While a bit pricey and the decor is nothing fancy, the food is good and they offer seasonal treats (a lot of Duffy, ShellieMay, and Gelatoni themed items).
-The Wagyu Beef burger is my recommendation.
+- While a bit pricey, and the decor is nothing fancy, the food is good, and they offer seasonal treats (many Duffy, ShellieMay, and Gelatoni-themed items).
+The Wagyu beef burger is my recommendation.

 - River View Cafe in Adventureland

 - Ink & Plate at Disney’s Hollywood Hotel

 - It’s a great option for breakfast!
 They have food options for everyone.
 Check for deals included with your stay at the hotel.

 - Enchanted Garden Buffet at Hong Kong Disneyland Hotel

 - Another great character dining experience, with more characters and a huge variety of food to devour.

 - Crystal Lotus at Hong Kong Disneyland Hotel

 - Dragon Wind at the Disney Explorers Lodge

 - The character breakfast is their best, and the buffet’s wide range of food is excellent.